sbaloanshq

 Looking back, what made this work wasn't the loan structure or even the creative 1% solution.
 It was relationships.
 Kirstin had spent months proving herself to Chris and earning his trust.
 She'd already demonstrated to the lenders that she could identify and fix operational problems.
 When things got tough, everyone was willing to get creative because they believed in her.

-The firm is now in Kirstin's control, and all those operational improvements Kirstin made are paying off.
+The firm is now in Kirstin's control, and all those operational improvements she made are paying off.
 The expensive client errors are gone.
 The contract labor costs are under control.
 Quality is up, waste is down.

 And in a couple years, when that guarantee period is up, Kirstin can refinance everything and buy out Chris's 1% if she wants to.
 Clean slate, full ownership, and a law firm that's running the way she always knew it could.